vitorvezani/rinha-de-compiler/README.md

 ## Introduction
-A GoLang implementation that transpile AST rinha files into ES5 and runs using a [otto](https://github.com/robertkrimen/otto) (JavaScript parser and interpreter written natively in Go.)
+A GoLang implementation that transpile AST rinha files into JS and runs with node

 ## Build
 `docker build -t vitorvezani/rinha-de-compiler .`